North Troy–Highwater Border Crossing: Canadian station

 Canada first established a Customs operations for this crossing in 1844, when it opened an office four miles north in the town of Potton.
 In 1933, the office was moved to its present location at the border.
 The US border station was constructed shortly thereafter.
-Canada rebuilt its station in 1966.
+Canada rebuilt its station in 1966, but maintained a similar architectural style, using a hipped-roof structure with an attached canopy.

 United States station

 The United States station was built in 2009, replacing a facility built in 1937.
 The 1937 station's main building, which still stands about 150 ft south of the current facility, is one of ten surviving 1930s station buildings in Vermont, and was listed on the National Register of Historic Places in 2014 for its architecture and historic significance.
 It was the first formal border station built on this site, as part of a program by the United States government to improve border security due to increases in the use the automobile for travel, illegal immigration, and smuggling occasioned by Prohibition.